The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

 On the other side of town, find relatively new Homestream Park, a former horse pasture that was restored in 2019 to the land’s natural riparian and floodplain condition.
 The park also pays tribute to the Methow people and the lands and rivers on which they hunted and fished.
 Kids will especially love the miniature lookout tower.

-Indoor exhibits at the Winthrop National Fish Hatchery remain closed due to the pandemic, but families can still explore the outdoor tanks.
+Indoor exhibits at the Winthrop National Fish Hatchery have reopened.
 When we visited midweek, a bucket of fish food was available for us to toss into the trout pond.
 Watching the fish greedily flock to the surface for a nibble was a big hit with my two kids.

 Definitely do not miss the amazing fall hiking around the Methow Valley.
 You can’t drive more than a few minutes from town without passing a trailhead.
 This is also a moment to appreciate the rooster-like wake-up times of your children.
 With the trailheads’ small parking lots, getting an early start or hiking midweek helps avoid crowds.
 We loved the Blue Lake Trail, a 4.4-mile round-trip hike made particularly lovely in the fall, when the western larches turn golden.
 My 4-year-old found this hike challenging but rewarding; it helped that the trail does not have the steep, rocky scrambles of many alpine lake trails.